joshbuddy/spoiler-alert/README.md

 # SPOILER ALERT!

-If you've ever wanted to have spoilers on a website, but, make them only visible on mouse over, this might do what you'd like!
+Do you ever have spoilers and wish you could have them on your page in a way that wasn't annoying?
+With spoiler alert you can!
+Hide any text a bit of blurriness.
+Clicking reveals.
+Mouseover gives you a taste.

 Should work on images and text.
-I have no idea if IE is supported, but, shouldn't be hard if it isn't
+Works fine on iPhone.
+I have no idea if IE is supported, but, shouldn't be hard if it isn't.

 ## Demo